UBB-bibliometrics/search-strategies/remote_sensing.md

     OR "RADARSAT" OR "SeaWIFS" OR "TerraSAR-X" OR "AMSR2" OR "ICESat" OR "QuickSCAT" OR "QuikSCAT" OR "SCATSat" OR "CFOSAT" OR "OceanSAT" OR "CloudSat" OR "KOMPSAT" OR "Meteosat" OR "COSMO-SkyMed" OR "TerraSAR-X" OR "TanDEM-X" OR "Topex Poseidon" OR "EarthExplorer-10" OR "EarthExlorer-11"
-    OR "EU copernicus service*"
+    OR "NeXtSIM"
+    OR ("Copernicus" NEAR/5 "service*")
     )
     OR
     (